OPCS-4: Volume II - Alphabetical Index

 OPCS-4 Volume II is an index for looking up codes in Volume I. It is bad practice to use it by itself, as some trails only index to the 3rd character category, rather than the 4th character rubric.

 It is split into four numbered sections, along with an introduction section.

 Introduction

 The introduction gives a brief guide on using OPCS-4, and defines some abbreviations; for example NEC (Not Elsewhere Classified).

 Section I – Alphabetical Index of Interventions and Surgical Procedures

 This is the main bulk of the index, and contains the mechanism of looking up codes within the tabular list.

 Terms are indexed in a What, Where, How method.
 For example, oesophagogastroduodenoscopy is trailed via Examination (the What), Gastrointestinal Tract Upper (the Where), Endoscopic Fibreoptic (the How).

 Section II – Alphabetical Index of Surgical Eponyms

 This list of surgical eponyms, contains common NHS procedures that may also be known by the surgeon, team or institution that developed the method or device used.
 For example, the Birmingham hip resurfacing and the Thompson Hemiarthroplasty.

-Care must be taken when using trailing via Section II for two reasons:

-The eponyms given are based on the original description, of the original procedure.
-If a modified version of the procedure was performed, for example a modified Akin osteotomy, or if the operation has been performed in conjunction with another procedure, e.g. Akin and Scarf osteotomies, the W15.6 code given in the index may not be correct.